-We end with a brief discussion of one of the most fascinating nonholonomic systems-the rattleback top or Celtic stone.
+We end with a brief discussion of one of the most fascinating nonholonomic systems the rattleback top or Celtic stone.
 A rattleback is a convex asymmetric rigid body rolling without sliding on a horizontal plane (see Figure 5).
 It is known for its ability to spin in one direction and to resist spinning in the opposite direction for some parameter values, and for other values to exhibit multiple reversals in clear violation of conservation of angular momentum or of damped angular momentum.
-In fact, this phenomenon may be viewed as a re-
+In fact, this phenomenon may be viewed as a remarkable demonstration of the nontriviality of the momentum equation.
+Moreover the stable spin direction is in fact asymptotically stable.